humungus-gungi/bootyquest/README.md

 ## Back on the Booty, Questing Again

-While Kazgan pilots the ship out of the Casino Planet or whatever, Jarlo calls the number.
+While Kasgan pilots the ship out of the Casino Planet or whatever, Jarlo calls the number.

 "Hey, this is ... wait who is this?"